ba0f3/proxyproto.nim/README.md

-LIBPROXY
+PROXYPROTO
 -------

-libproxy is a lightweight library that helps aged programs can deal with proxy-protocol.
+proxyproto is a lightweight library that helps aged programs deal with proxy-protocol.
+It supports both IPv4 and IPv6.

+Works on Linux and macOS

 Why?
 ----